DataDog/dd-sdk-ios/Sources/DatadogExtensions/Alamofire/README.md

 )
 ```

-This will make the Datadog SDK track requests sent from this instance of the `Alamofire.Session`.
+Using this setup makes the Datadog SDK track requests from this instance of the `Alamofire.Session`.

 ## Contributing